cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 authenticated encryption advantage guaranteeing both confidentiality and integrity against an active attacker.
 Specifically:

-- Confidentiality advantage (CA): The probability of a passive attacker capable of succeeding in breaking the confidentiality properties (IND-CPA) of the AEAD scheme.
+- Confidentiality advantage (CA): The probability of a passive attacker succeeding in breaking the confidentiality properties (IND-CPA) of the AEAD scheme.
 In this document, the definition of confidentiality advantage roughly is the probability that an attacker successfully distinguishes the ciphertext outputs